WokLibCodeClub/.github/profile/README.md

 ## Python session, 7th June 2025 at 11.45 am

-On Saturday 7th June 2025 we *will* be using Python to write code for BBC micro:bits (after two previous planned sessions where we cancelled this as we had lower attendance because of bank holidays).
+On Saturday 7th June 2025 we *will* write Python code for BBC micro:bits (after two previous planned sessions where we cancelled this as we had lower attendance because of bank holidays).

 ![picture of bbc microbit](bbc_microbit.png)